-The following paragraphs describe requirements and entitlements for all administrative employees leaving the university.
+Below you'll find information on the requirements and entitlements for all administrative employees leaving the university.
 Please note employees are required to submit a resignation letter to their manager to begin the exiting process.

 Returning University Property

 All departing employees are required to return their University issued cell phones, laptops, credit cards, any borrowed library books, office keys, all other keys to university facilities, and identification cards to their immediate supervisors before or on the last day of work.
 Employees should complete the New School Asset Return Form (https://docs.google.com/forms/d/e/1FAIpQLSfUkWF3Tdkg1rSYBfbWrl4nuWaxP1GwfJRU3j EpfFLpP3LtcA/viewform) when returning IT assets such as laptops or other technical devices.